akapez/javascript-concepts/README.md

 Further Reference: [JavaScript Under The Hood 5 - JavaScript Engine Overview](https://youtu.be/oc6faXVc54E?list=PL3ZPTlHmN263q0ZcI9qyqYfUKvaLqbGTt) , [How V8 JavaScript engine works step by step with diagram](https://cabulous.medium.com/how-v8-javascript-engine-works-5393832d80a7)

+### Javascript Array Methods

+JavaScript provides a rich set of methods for working with arrays.
+These methods make it easy to perform a variety of operations, such as adding and removing elements, finding elements, and iterating over arrays.

+##### Array Creation
+- Array.from
+- Array.isArray
+- Array.of

+##### Adding/Removing Elements
+- push
+- pop
+- shift
+- unshift
+- splice

+##### Accessing Elements
+- at
+- concat
+- join
+- slice

+##### Searching and Sorting
+- indexOf
+- lastIndexOf
+- includes
+- find
+- findIndex
+- filter
+- sort
+- reverse

+##### Searching and Sorting
+- forEach
+- map
+- reduce
+- reduceRight
+- some
+- every

+##### Searching and Sorting
+- flat
+- flatMap
+- fill
+- copyWithin